Submissions

 Introduction

-Orthodontic journal of Nepal (OJN) is a yearly, peer-reviewed, open-access, international Dental journal [ISSN (2091-1327 Print) and (2091-1335 Online)].
-OJN is an official journal of Orthodontic and Dentofacial Orthopedic Association of Nepal (ODOAN).
+Orthodontic Journal of Nepal (OJN) is a biannual peer-reviewed, open-access, international orthodontic journal [ISSN (2091-1327 Print) and (2091-1335 Online)].
+OJN is an official journal of the Orthodontic and Dentofacial Orthopedic Association of Nepal (ODOAN).

 Types of articles